Espresso

-Espresso is both the name of a coffee beverage and a method of brewing coffee that originated in Italy.
+Espresso is both the name of a coffee brew and a method of brewing coffee that originated in Italy.
 The word "espresso" comes from the Italian term meaning "pressed out," which describes the process the drink is made.
 This brewing method involves forcing a small amount of hot water through finely-ground coffee at a high pressure for about 20-25 seconds using an espresso machine.
 The modern espresso machine was invented in 1884 by Angelo Moriondo in Turin, Italy, and it was refined and upgraded over the decades to machines we have now.

 Contents